dataworkz-dev/dataworkz-rag-eval/README.md

 ## Files

 1. `benchmark_*.py`: These scripts contain the main function which runs the benchmarking process.
 It imports necessary functions from other modules, applies them on data, evaluates performance of RAG pipelines, and outputs results in a table format into `benchmark_results` folder.
-2. `dtwz_ai.py`: Contains pipeline eevaluation functions  for evaluating any given pipeline, and `dataworkz_api.py` provides the wrappers around the Dataworz API.
+2. `dtwz_ai.py`: Contains pipeline evaluation functions  for evaluating any given pipeline, and `dataworkz_api.py` provides the wrappers around the Dataworz API.
 3. `requirements.txt`: Contains a list of Python dependencies required for running these scripts.
 4. `data/` directory: Contains the dataset used in this project.
 The data should be placed here and accessed by providing the relative path to it from benchmarking.py.
 5. `README.md`: This file you are reading right now.
 It provides an overview of the repository and its content.